ycrash/yc-data-script/README.md

 <details>
   <summary><strong>1.
 What if I Want to Capture Additional Data that yc-360 Script Doesn’t Collect by Default?</strong></summary>

-You can extend the functionality using the `-extendedDataScript` argument.
+You can extend the functionality using the `-edScript` argument.
 This lets you specify a custom script that yc-360 script will execute as the final step, allowing you to capture additional logs, metrics, or custom files specific to your environment.
 </details>

 <details>